Estadio Defensores del Chaco

-Estadio Defensores del Chaco is a multi-purpose stadium in Asunción, Paraguay.
-It is currently used mostly for football matches.
-The stadium once had a 50,000+ capacity, however over the years the stadium has undergone remodeling, dropping the capacity to 42,354.
-It underwent renovations during 1939, 1996 and 2007.
-The stadium was again renovated in 2015.
-It has more than 100 years as a stadium.
-It is one of the places with most history in Paraguayan football.
+The Defensores del Chaco Stadium ([estaðjo defensoɾes del tʃako]; lit.
+'Defenders of the Chaco Stadium', named after the Paraguayan Chaco soldiers in the Chaco War) is a multi-purpose stadium in Asunción, Paraguay.
+Located in the Sajonia neighbourhood, it is the owned by the Paraguayan Football Association and used mostly for football matches.
 In 1960, the stadium was the venue of the first final of the Copa Libertadores.

-The stadium receives visits from the public from Monday to Friday from 8:30 to 12:00 and 14:00 to 16:00 with free access.
+After construction the stadium had a 50,000+ capacity, however over the years the stadium has undergone remodeling in 1939, 1996 and 2007, that generally reduced it to 42,354.
+The stadium was again renovated in 2015, with further capacity decrease to the current 36,000 and should proceed with another process prior to 2030, restoring it to 41,186 seats.

 History

 1910s

 In February 1916, the construction of the stadium began.
 In November 1917, its inauguration came as the name Stadium de Sajonia, with a game between Olimpia Asunción and Libertad, won 1-0 by the latter.
 In 1919, Paraguay's national team played its first game in the stadium and Faustino Casado marked Paraguay's first ever goal in the stadium.